trangnguyen2906/SQL-User-Churn-and-Retention-Mobile-Game/README.md

 - **Format:**
   - .sql (queried directly via BigQuery)
   - .csv (for visualization via GG Colab)

+- The original dataset is not clean and complex.
+Thus, I create a dataset called game_dataset for simpler analysis, which contains:

+user_install: install events

+session_start: session activity

+remove_app: uninstall behavior

+These are view tables created to isolate and query relevant user lifecycle events efficiently.

 ### 📊 Data Structure & Relationships

 #### 1️⃣ Tables Used: